 PARTNERSHIP PURPOSE & HISTORY

-World Vision's 30 year relationship with the World Food Programme (WFP) was built on the former’s reputation for its world class commodity management system around food aid delivery.
-The partnership has evolved since then and today WFP values World Vision’s broad operational excellence and risk management systems.
-It trusts our ability to deliver many high quality programmes across a range of sectors in the hardest to reach places.
-The two organisations also now have an extensive network of strategic and operational relationships at the national, regional and global levels.
+WFP values World Vision’s deep relationships with disaster-affected communities, broad operational excellence and strong risk management systems.
+As WFP’s largest implementing NGO partner for more than 16 years, WFP trusts our ability to deliver many high quality programmes across a range of sectors in the hardest to reach places.
+The two organisations also now have an extensive network of strategic, operational relationships at the national, regional and global levels,

 OVERVIEW OF KEY PROGRAMMES

-In 2018 alone the WFP-World Vision partnership reached 9.3 million of the world’s most vulnerable people, across 29 countries.
+Between Oct.
+1, 2018 and Sept.
+30, 2019 alone, the WFP-World Vision partnership reached 10.7 million of the world’s most vulnerable children, women and men, across 29 countries.
 More than 50 per cent of beneficiaries were children.
-Two-thirds of the the World Food Programme’s support was used in improving the lives of children and their families in the top 10 fragile contexts where World Vision works.
-WFP is also World Vision’s largest partner in cash-based programming, comprising close to 30 per cent of the total portfolio in 2018.
-We are each other’s biggest partner.
+Of World Food Programme’s support, 70% was used to improve the lives of children and their families in the top 10 fragile contexts where World Vision works.

-World Vision and WFP also have a long history of strategic engagements that include: joint membership in key humanitarian co-ordination platforms and processes (e.g. clusters, IASC, CaLP, etc.); joint advocacy events at global decision-making forums (UNGA, ECOSOC-HAS) and World Vision has official observer status at WFP Executive Board meetings, and leadership roles in WFP’s Annual Partners Consultation.
+World Vision and WFP also have a long history of strategic engagements that support the 2030 Agenda’s promise to ‘leave no-one behind’.
+These include joint membership in key humanitarian co-ordination platforms and processes (e.g. clusters, IASC, CaLP, etc.) and joint advocacy events at global decision-making forums (UNGA, ECOSOC-HAS)